CarletonComputerScienceSociety/website/content/events/2020-2021/academic/2021-02-23-personal-project-showcase.md

 poster: "images/event_posters/2020-2021/project_show_and_tell.jpg"
 poster_cover: "contain"
 poster_position: "center"
-short_description: "Do you have a cool project that you wish you could present but haven't gotten the chance yet?
+short_description: "First-Year Takeover Week: Do you have a cool project that you wish you could present but haven't gotten the chance yet?
 This is the showcase for you!
 We're so excited to see what you've created."
 start_time: "12:00 - 2:00 PM EDT"
 location: "Discord"
 location_link: "http://discord.carletoncomputersciencesociety.ca/"